jubilant20/Movie_Recommendation_System_Using_Machine_Learning/README.md

 5. **Genre-based Recommendation:** Users can also get recommendations based on a specific genre.
 The system filters movies based on the user's input genre and suggests similar movies from that genre.

-6. **Director-based Recommendation:** Users can get recommendations based on their favorite director.
+6. **Director-based Recommendation:** Users can get recommendations based on their favourite director.
 The system lists movies directed by the specified director.

 7. **Rating-based Recommendation:** Users can input their preferred movie rating, and the system suggests movies with ratings equal to or greater than the input.